 - School is responsible for ensuring an appropriate level of security protection procedures are in place, in order to safeguard our systems as well as staff and learners.
-Further information can be found in: - E.g. acceptable use policies and the online safety policy - We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+Further information can be found in: Online Safety Policy and Acceptable Use policy. - We will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.